comp1800/techie-timbits/README.md

 * [Contents](#content)

 ## General Info
-This repository has an assortment of small functions (hence, "techie-timbits") for comp1800 tech-request demos.
+This repo has assortment of small functions (hence, "techie-timbits") for comp1800 tech-request demos.
 They are meant to be bite-sized solutions to help students along.
 Enjoy!

 ## Technologies
 Technologies used for this project: